CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-On-premises-Server.md

 {{%notice info%}}

-If you have changed the IP address of the NetQ Platform, you need to re-register this address with the Kubernetes containers before you can continue.
+If you have changed the IP address or hostname of the NetQ Platform, you need to re-register this address or hostname with the Kubernetes containers before you can continue.

 1. Reset all Kubernetes administrative settings.
 Run the command twice